Great to have you with us, my friends, Rush Limbaugh Talent on loan from God.

 That's how we do it.

-If we had given it And you did it because the RNC was trying to get you to bind your delegates.
+And you did it because the RNC was trying to get you to bind your delegates.

-Look at I'm the first one to g I'm the first one to say the rules are the rules.
+I'm the first one to say the rules are the rules.

-It's up to Canada's to know 'em.
+It's up to candidates to know them.

 The only thing Cruz is guilty of here is winning.

-You know, and everybody wants to be spoiled sport about it and try to make something of it.
+You know, everybody wants to be spoiled sport about it and try to make something of it.

 That's what Trump's doing.

-Perception wise, he's succeeding.
+Perception-wise, he's succeeding.

-Here's Len in uh running me, New Jersey.
+Here's Len in Runnymede, New Jersey.

 Len, thank you for calling.